 SCOPE

 This Standard describes the ATSC 3.0 digital television system.
-ATSC 3.0 is a suite of voluntary technical Standards and Recommended Practices for a digital terrestrial television broadcast system.
+ATSC 3.0 is a suite of voluntary technical Standards and Recommended Practices for a digital terrestrial broadcast system.
 ATSC 3.0 is fundamentally different from predecessor ATSC systems and is therefore largely incompatible with them.
 This divergence from earlier design is intended to allow substantial improvements in performance, functionality and efficiency sufficient to warrant implementation of a non-backwards-compatible system.
-With higher capacity to deliver Ultra High-Definition services, robust reception on a wide range of devices, improved efficiency, options for personalization and interactivity, and an IP-based core, the ATSC 3.0 Standard redefines terrestrial television broadcasting.
+With higher capacity to deliver Ultra High-Definition services, robust reception on a wide range of devices, improved efficiency, options for personalization and interactivity, and an IP-based core, the ATSC 3.0 Standard redefines terrestrial broadcasting.

 This document describes the complete ATSC 3.0 Standard, which encompasses a set of individual standards documents (see Section 2.1 and Figure 5.1), the interworking of which is described below.